 -In October 2021, a hiker reported seeing a wolverine “making its way up the ridge across the valley” while she was sitting at the group camp site at Camp Summerland.

 -In early July 2022, a hiker captured video of a wolverine running around on the snow and rocks near the Pebble Creek Trail.
-This is significant because it’s the only report of a sighting on the Paradise side of the park.
+This was only the second report of a sighting I could find on the Paradise side of the park.

 Hey @MountRainierNPS: Whoever assembles your marmots up at Paradise is clearly disregarding the instruction manual.
 Take a look at this off-brand model I saw this morning up by Pebble Creek! pic.twitter.com/cXqMQTafT4— MattHagen (@MattHagen) July 9, 2022

 That makes sense, since late July, August, and September are the months with the hottest temperatures, least amount of snow, and largest number of trail hikers.
-Wolverine prefer solitude and snowy areas, so they avoid popular trails during summer.
+Wolverine prefer solitude and snowy areas, and would be expected to avoid popular trails during summer.

 Most sightings also occurred early in the morning, which is when animals tend to be most active.
 The hike to Panhandle takes 3-4 hours, so if you start at 9 am, by the time you reach the Gap, it will be after 12 pm, and chances are you won’t see much wildlife of any kind.